Ubirajara Motta

 Ubirajara Gonçalves Motta (4 September 1936 – 24 October 2021), better known as Ubirajara Motta (or Ubirajara Mota), was a Brazilian professional footballer who played as a goalkeeper.

-Career
+Club career

 Ubirajara Motta played for Bangu AC for most of his career.
 In 1967 he was loaned to the newly created Houston Stars of the United States.
 He also played for Botafogo and Flamengo, being champion for both clubs.

 In the final of the 1971 Campeonato Carioca, he was mistakenly pushed by Marco Antonio of Fluminense, in the Lula's goal, which gave Fluminense the title of that season.

+International career

+Ubirajara Motta played one match for the Brazil national team, appearing in a friendly on 8 June 1966 at the Maracanã Stadium against Peru.